hanrick2000/Sean-s-Cheat-Sheet/java/java-jvm.md

 ### finalize method

 - **finalize method**

-It is a method that the Garbage Collector always **calls just before the deletion/destroying** the object which is eligible for Garbage Collection, so as to perform clean-up activity.
-Clean-up activity means closing the resources associated with that object like Database Connection, Network Connection or we can say resource de-allocation.
+    - It is a method that the Garbage Collector always **calls just before the deletion/destroying** the object which is eligible for Garbage Collection, so as **to perform clean-up activity**.
+    - **Clean-up activity** means _closing the resources associated with that object like Database Connection, Network Connection or we can say resource de-allocation_.
 Remember it is not a reserved keyword.

-Once finalize method completes immediately Garbage Collector destroy that object. finalize method is present in Object class and its syntax is:
+    - Once finalize method completes immediately Garbage Collector destroy that object. finalize method is present in Object class and its syntax is:

 ```protected void finalize throws Throwable{}```

 - **Exception in finalize method**